Weekend Today (Australian TV program)

-Weekend Today is an Australian breakfast television program, hosted by Maia Kealoha, And Alison Piotrowski.
+Weekend Today is an Australian breakfast television program, hosted by Michael Atkinson and Alison Piotrowski.

 It has been broadcast live by the Nine Network since 2009 and airs after children's programming and runs from 7am to 10am on weekends.
 The show is broadcast from the Nine Network studios in North Sydney, a suburb located on the North Shore of Sydney, New South Wales.

 History

 In January 2009, David Gyngell, chief executive of the Nine Network and John Westacott, former head of news and current affairs announced that Today would begin broadcasting on Sunday mornings.
 The program entitled, Today on Sunday, competes in the same timeslot as the Seven Network's Weekend Sunrise, which dominates Sunday morning television nationally, except on the east coast.
 The show launched on 1 February 2009 and the original team consisted of Cameron Williams and Leila McKinnon with the news presented by Amber Sherlock and the sport was presented by Tim Gilbert on Saturday and Michael Slater on Sunday.

 On 2 May 2009, after the launch of Today on Sunday, the Nine Network announced through a surprise edition that Today on Saturday would return.
 The program incorporates the same presenting team as the Sunday edition, being the first Australian breakfast news program to broadcast seven days a week.
 Due to the launch of the Saturday version of the program, the Nine Network renamed the programs as Today: Weekend Edition.
 David Gyngell said the launch of the Weekend editions were a part of the Nine Network's plans to strengthen its news and current affairs department and return viewers to its once leading news service.
 In July 2009, Today: Weekend Edition was rebranded as Weekend Today.

 In September 2012, Weekend Today was extended to 3 hours on Saturday mornings.

 In September 2014, Deborah Knight permanently replaced Leila McKinnon as co-host of the show; as McKinnon wanted to spend more time with her family and focus on other projects on the Nine Network.

 In February 2016, Cameron Williams announced his resignation from the Nine Network.
 Peter Stefanovic took over as co-host.

 In November 2016, Peter Stefanovic announced that he would be moving to 60 Minutes in 2017 as a reporter.
 Tom Steinfort has been announced as Stefanovic's replacement.

 In December 2017, Knight was appointed as host of Nine News Sydney on Friday and Saturday nights.
 She replaced Georgie Gardner who replaced Lisa Wilkinson on Today.
 It was later announced that 60 Minutes reporter Allison Langdon would replace Knight on Weekend Today.
 Peter Stefanovic also returned as host replacing Tom Steinfort who will become a reporter on 60 Minutes.